 - a.
-Has a county/municipal zoning permit to operate a business - b.
-Holds appropriate business licenses. - c.
-Meets applicable county/municipal, mixed-use zoning guidelines - d.
-Has a business entrance door - e.
-Uses office space devoted entirely for the business; space must be enclosed and have a locking door - f.
-Has an outside business sign conforming to county/municipal sign and zoning codes - g.
+Holds appropriate business licenses. - b.
+Meets applicable county/municipal, mixed-use zoning guidelines - c.
+Has a business entrance door - d.
+Uses office space devoted entirely for the business; space must be enclosed and have a locking door - e.
+Has an outside business sign conforming to county/municipal sign and zoning codes - f.
 Providers who are out of compliance with these requirements will have thirty (30) days to come into compliance.
 Failure to do so will result in contract termination. - 4.
-The Provider must ensure that, when serving Participants, its Aide and Supervisors display a photo identification badge identifying the Provider and the employee. - 5.
-Agencies must utilize the automated systems mandated by South Carolina Department of Health and Human Services (SCDHHS) Community Long Term Care (CLTC) Division to document and bill for the provision of services. - 6.
+The provider must ensure that, when serving participants, its aide and supervisors display a photo identification badge identifying the provider and the employee. - 5.
+Agencies must utilize the automated systems mandated by South Carolina Department of Health and Human Services (SCDHHS) to document and bill for the provision of services.
+Providers must log into the Phoenix Provider Portal (SCDHHS) or Therapy (SCDDSN) daily. - 6.
 Providers must accept or decline referrals from SCDHHS or South Carolina Department of Disabilities and Special Needs (SCDDSN) within two (2) working days.
 Failure to respond will result in the loss of the referral. - 7.
 The provider must verify the participant's Medicaid eligibility when it accepts an authorization and monthly thereafter to ensure continued eligibility.
-Agencies can verify Medicaid eligibility for CLTC participants in the Phoenix Provider Portal on their dashboard.
-Providers should also refer to Section 1 of this provider manual for additional information on eligibility determination. - 8.
+Agencies can verify Medicaid eligibility for SCDHHS participants in the Phoenix Provider Portal on their dashboard or by utilizing the Medicaid Web Tool.
+Providers should also refer to the Provider Administrative and Billing Manual for additional information on eligibility determination. - 8.
 Providers may use paperless filing systems.
-Provider must obtain approval from LTL Central Office prior to initiating electronic documentation and/or filing systems.
+Providers must obtain approval from SCDHHS by emailing provider-distribution@scdhhs.gov prior to initiating electronic documentation and/or filing systems.
+Electronic records must be made available upon request, and providers must have a reliable back-up system in the event their computer system shuts down.
+Electronic records must meet all requirements as outlined in the provider Administrative and Billing Manual.

-PERSONAL CARE II, HASCI ATTENDANT CARE, HASCI RESPITE, ID/RD RESPITE AND CS RESPITE
+PERSONAL CARE, HASCI ATTENDANT CARE, HASCI RESPITE, ID/RD RESPITE AND CS RESPITE